THE FOLK O’ DANU

 Caolan McDaugh did not take his place among the umbrella again, but stood watch around the children.
 The only weapon he had was his skinning knife, but he could wield it with accuracy, and he held it in his hand as he patrolled ‘round the bairns.

 The sky cleared, the stench faded, but Caolan didn’t relax until his parents strode into his sight.
 “It ‘is done, for now.”
-The Fey warrior who had helped him walked up.
+The Fey warrior who had helped them said as he walked up.
 “Ye are a brave lad, ye are,” he said to Cao.

 “And upon ye,” Caolan answered the blessing.